 Where is your Flooring Being Installed?

 Firstly, when purchasing new flooring you need to consider whether the material you’re buying is fit for purpose.
-For instance, if you’re looking to give your kitchen a makeover then you should probably invest in a material that hard-wearing; for example solid wood flooring is beautiful but not suitable in rooms where temperature and humidity are likely to fluctuate.
+For instance, if you’re looking to give your kitchen a makeover then you should probably invest in a material that hard-wearing; for example, solid wood flooring is beautiful but not suitable for rooms where temperature and humidity are likely to fluctuate.

 The same rule should be applied to bathrooms, solid wood is an absolute no-go.
 This is because moisture levels in bathrooms can cause wood to warp and contract meaning you’ll be left with gaps and a mismatched floor… which is less than ideal.

 However, if you’re thinking of getting the hallway or living room redecorated then solid wood would be a great choice.
 This type of flooring can bring a completely different feel to a room, adding warmth, depth and is an ideal pair with large rugs and vintage furnishings.